8 Tips for Marketing Your Edmonton Business During the Pandemic

 “Now is the best time to take advantage of our low monthly car payments!”

 However, right now, calling it “the best time” might be considered insensitive to those who have friends or family members that lost jobs or fell ill due to COVID-19.

 Instead, you might want to consider phrasing your advertisements as being more helpful, rather than opportunistic:

 “In order to help you navigate these troubling times, we’re offering reduced monthly payments on all cars.”

 This shows customers you understand the current climate and that you’re doing your part to help out in any way you can.

 ION – An Edmonton Print Company Committed to Helping Your Business Thrive in Any Environment

 ION is Edmonton’s source for custom COVID signage, floor decals, mask printing, and more.
 We also have the team and resources needed to help market your business using a combination of print and digital strategies.

-today to learn more about how we can help you.
+Please contact us today to learn more about how we can help you.